United States Armed Forces: Women in the armed forces

 On 3 December 2015, U.S. defense secretary Ashton Carter announced that all military combat positions would become available to women.
 This gave women access to the roughly 10% of military jobs which were previously closed to them.

 The various military services were given until January 2016 to provide plans on how they would enforce the policy change.
-Many women believed this would allow them to improve their positions in the military, since most high-ranking officers start in combat positions.
+Many women believed this would allow them to improve their positions in the military, since combat experience can contribute to career advancement.

 Draft registration for females was recommended by the National Commission on Military, National, and Public Service and has been proposed, but never implemented.

 No woman has ever become a Navy SEAL.

 In July 2021, the first woman graduated from the Naval Special Warfare (NSW) training program to become a Special Warfare Combatant craft Crewman (SWCC).
 The SWCC directly supports the SEALs and other special forces units, and are experts in covert insertion and extraction special operation tactics.

 Despite concerns of a gender gap, all personnel both men and women, at the same rank and time of service, are compensated the same across all branches.

 On 1 June 2022, ADM Linda L. Fagan assumed command of the U.S. Coast Guard, becoming not only the first woman to serve as Commandant of the Coast Guard, but also the first woman in American history to serve as a service chief in the U.S. Military.

 A study conducted by the RAND Corporation suggests that women who make the military their careers experience improved rates of promotion.

 As per the DoD's report on sexual assault within the U.S. Army for fiscal year 2019, 7,825 cases had been reported.
 This represented a 3% increase relative to the 2018 report.

 As of 2022, there are 228,966 women in the military, representing 17.5% of the total active duty force.
 Since 2021, the percentage of women on active duty service has increased slightly, by 0.3%.
 Since 2005, the population of active duty women has increased by 2.9%.

 Restrictions on political activity

 It has been a long-standing policy in the armed forces to limit the political activity by active duty members to voting and making personal campaign donations.

 However, all other political activities, such as campaigning for a candidate (even outside military facilities), endorsing candidates, soliciting contributions, marching in a partisan parade or wearing the uniform to a partisan event, are prohibited.